 Sweet Iris Care

-Hardy in zones 4-9, sweet iris grows best in a full sun to part shade location with rich, moist but well-draining soil.
+Hardy in zones 4 to 9, sweet iris grows best in full sun to part shade locations with rich, moist but well-draining soil.
 Well-draining soil is essential, as wet feet can cause rot.
-Adding a little sand to soil in the planting area can help it to drain properly.
+Adding a little sand to the soil in the planting area can help it to drain properly.

 When planting irises, it is important to leave the tops of the rhizomes slightly sticking up from the soil level.
 Planting too deeply can also lead to rot and fungal diseases.
 While more shade tolerant than most other irises, sweet iris will bloom best in full sun.

-Zebra iris plants should be divided every 2-4 years to keep them healthy and blooming properly.
-Dividing should be done in late summer-autumn.
+Zebra iris plants should be divided every two to four years to keep them healthy and blooming properly.
+Dividing should be done from late summer to autumn.
 When first planting or dividing iris plants, do not use a fertilizer that contains nitrogen.
-Otherwise, you should feed irises with a general purpose fertilizer only three times a year – in spring just as the foliage pops up, again right after its May-June blooming period, then again in fall to give the plant added stores of nutrients for the winter months.
+Otherwise, you should feed irises with a general-purpose fertilizer only three times a year– in spring just as the foliage pops up, again right after its May through June blooming period, then again in fall to give the plant added stores of nutrients for the winter months.